 Scroll to Continue

+Known the world over as a “date which will live in infamy,” the devastating events of December 7, 1941, changed the course of history.
+It was here that a surprise air attack by the Japanese plunged the United States into World War II, claiming thousands of lives.
 At Pearl Harbor, that tragic history is never too far in the past.
 Hear first-hand stories from survivors describing the chaotic scene on Battleship Row.
 Walk through an airplane hangar that still bears the scars from that fateful morning.
-And peer into the shallow harbor where the sunken hull of the USS Arizona rests, still leaking oil that pools on the water’s surface like black tears, as they’ve been described.
+And peer into the shallow harbor where the sunken hulk of the USS Arizona rests, still leaking oil that pools on the water’s surface like black tears, as they’ve been described.

 Battleship Missouri Memorial

-Pacific Aviation Museum
+Pacific Fleet Submarine Museum

 Pearl Harbor is still an active U.S. naval base.
 Due to increased security, the following items are prohibited: purses, backpacks, fanny packs, diaper bags, camera bags, luggage and any other items that provide concealment.
 Bag storage is available for an extra fee.